 Casa del Suizo

 We borrowed a friend's car, and set out on Friday night.
 I was the driver as I am the only one with a driver license.
 The car was a stick shift.
 I have driven a stick, that is all they have here, so when I took driver's ed, that is what I drove, but have not driven one since then.
-So we were in for an adventure.
-All my passengers said I did a great job!
+So we were in

 Of those who had been before, no one could really remember the road, except to say that it was a bad road.
 Well, we drove for about 40 minutes on a beautiful road, so we were thinking maybe they fixed the road.
 Well, they had fixed the road, but they were not finished yet.
 We got to the part that was all rocks and pot holes.
 This lasted just over 20 minutes, but it seemed like forever.
 But we got there without any problems.